Adoption of Energy Efficiency | LED Lighting

-- With lifetimes of over 50,000hrs, LED lights last up to x8 longer than traditional fluorescent lamps – maintenance costs are dramatically reduced and flickering lights become a thing of the past.
+- With lifetimes of over 50,000hrs, LED lights to last up to x8 longer than traditional fluorescent lamps – maintenance costs are dramatically reduced and flickering lights become a thing of the past.

-- Making the switch to LED lighting is the easiest and most cost-effective change your business can make towards reducing carbon emissions and improving workplace environment.
+- Making the switch to LED lighting is the easiest and most cost-effective change your business can make towards reducing carbon emissions and improving the workplace environment.